 Katunayake and Mattala airports are open to international chartered and commercial flights.
 Bandaranaike International Airport (BIA) is open and it has also been certified as safe by the ACI.

-According to the CDC, Sri Lanka is at warning level 4 what means high alert and traveling to Sri Lanka is not recommended.
+According to the CDC, Sri Lanka is at warning level 4 which means high alert and traveling to Sri Lanka is not recommended.
 (CDC.gov)

-Why should Sri Lanka be on travelers’ post-pandemic bucket list?
+Why should Sri Lanka be on travelers’ bucket list?

 Sri Lanka is home to wildlife-packed national parks, sparkling beaches, blue whales and dolphins, tea plantations, and way more.
-Here are our recommendations for places you can’t miss.
+Here are our recommendations for places visitors can’t miss.